Paul Wesselhoft

-Paul Wesselhöft (born August 16, 1947, in Oklahoma City) is an American soldier, poet, pastor, politician, and author who served the maximum 12 years allowed in the Oklahoma House of Representatives from the 54th district, Moore and south OKC, from 2004 to 2016.
-He served as Chairman of the Election and Ethics Committee.
+Paul Wesselhöft (born August 16, 1947) is an American politician who served in the Oklahoma House of Representatives representing the 54th district from 2004 to 2016.
 He co-founded and was the chairman of the Native American Caucus.
 He is currently serving 17 years as a Representative in the national legislature of the Citizen Potawatomi Nation.
-Wesselhöft served 7 years in the Oklahoma State Department of Health as the director of a federal grant implementing abstinence sex education in public and private schools.
-Paul is a retired U.S. Army Chaplain.
+Wesselhöft served 7 years in the Oklahoma State Department of Health.

 Political views

 Wesselhöft has described himself as a center right and fiscally conservative Independent.
 In 2022, he considered running for the U.S. Senate.

 Paul Wesselhöft, M.A., M.Div., a fifth-generation Oklahoman, was elected as Representative of Oklahoma in the Citizen Potawatomi Nation's national legislature, District 9, on February 2, 2008, age 60.
 He was also elected Delegate to the 65th annual National Congress of American Indians.

 Re-elected in 2024 for 4 years to the Citizen Potawatomi Nation national legislature.
 Currently he is serving 17 years in the national legislature of the Citizen Potawatomi Nation.